 In “Diane Arbus: A Biography,” Patricia Bosworth recalled the effect which Arbus had on people when they talked to her.
 She would cater people with gentle questions and then listened to their answers with an intensified degree.
 She made everyone feel as if they were the most important person in the world.

 Arbus made me feel the same way when I looked at her photographs.
 She fascinated me with the sincere photos she took of strangers.
-There were no lie, trick, or modification.
+There was no lie, trick, or modification.
 She did not even try to be artistic.
 She only wanted to take photographs.
 Real photographs.